Redundancy: Get It Right!

 Note previous observations about the absence of PILON clauses and the practice of breaching contract and paying a gross sum free of tax.
 The Inland Revenue are now viewing this as earned income and are beginning to pursue employees after the event for tax recovery.

-Provided that it is done fairly and with due process, management are permitted to make redundancies for reasons of competence.
+Provided that it is done fairly and with due process, managers are permitted to make redundancies for reasons of low or inadequate competence.
 Beware however that any new staff member employed once someone has been made redundant must have a very different Job Description and Person Specification or a claim for unfair dismissal of the person they replaced can be upheld.

 These match the rights of the employee.
 Meaningful consultation must take place and the statutory redundancy payment must be made (where applicable).

-A single (or stand-alone) redundancy is hard to justify.
-It is vital that full argument and associated records are kept of why the person was selected.
+- A single (or stand-alone) redundancy is hard to justify.
+It is vital that full justification and associated records are kept concerning why the person was selected.
 Without this evidence it is likely that the tribunal will view the redundancy as automatically unfair.

 When developing criteria, it is wise to solicit the help of an outsider who can test them for objectivity.
 Often jobs that appear different will be viewed the same by a tribunal and hence a pool of several exists where management believed there was a pool of one.